mitchcapper/CefSharpDockerfiles/README.md

 ## Server Setup
 There is not much in terms of a software requirements other than docker.
+You can run it on Windows Server or Windows 10 Client.
-Install Docker EE from: https://docs.docker.com/install/windows/docker-ee/#docker-universal-control-plane-and-windows (or standard docker for windows for desktops) if docker is not auto installed.
+For Windows 10 Client Install it from https://store.docker.com/editions/community/docker-ce-desktop-windows.
+For server Docker EE from: https://docs.docker.com/install/windows/docker-ee/#docker-universal-control-plane-and-windows (or standard docker for windows for desktops) if docker is not auto installed.
+If installing on Windows 10 Client make sure to see the Hyper V Notes below.

 ### Docker For Windows Config File
 You will want a docker configuration with options similar to this.
 On windows client you can use the docker settings in advanced mode, for server the file is edited directly (or created if it didn't exist) at C:\ProgramData\docker\config\daemon.json